kukuu/games/git-workflow/README.md

 Conflicts:

 No need to add message on command commit, because is a merge commit.

 1. Fix error

 2. git status

 3. git add .

-4. git commit

-5. in new editor do 'shift : wq enter key' to exit
+4. in new editor do 'shift : wq enter key' to exit

 6. git log --oneline (git log)